Kingman explosion: Description

+Alan Hansen, 34, Arizona highway patrolman and a fireman.

+Over 90 onlookers gathered on the highway were burned or injured, some badly.
+The most severely burned, including some of the firefighters, were airlifted to hospitals in Las Vegas and Phoenix.
+This incident was the worst firefighter tragedy in Arizona until 2013 when 19 Granite Mountain Hotshots firefighters were killed in the Yarnell Hill Fire.

 The incident was photographed in detail by a photographer on the roof of his home near the explosion site, and was also captured on 8mm film by a vacationing family.
 Because of this documentation, this explosion has become a classic incident studied in fire department training programs worldwide.
 The Arizona State Archives in Phoenix has 24 cuft of original material, including civil case material and photographs, concerning the "Kingman Explosion."
 The incident was chronicled in the July 1993 issue of American Fire Journal in an article titled "Kingman Revisited".